Kris-B/nanoGALLERY/README.md

 ===========

 Image gallery for jQuery.
-Powerful and easy to use image gallery with support for pulling in Flickr and Picasa/Google+ photo albums as well.
+Powerful and easy to use image gallery with support for pulling in Flickr and Picasa/Google+ photo albums among others.
 Mobile-friendly and responsive.
 Smooth in/out transitions.
+Breadcrumb for multi-level navigation.
 Images are shown as clickable thumbnails, which will expand to full view via a modal popup window.
 Support custom themes.

-### Displaying a gallery can be as easy as:
+### Usage can be as easy as:
 ```js
 	$('#elt').nanoGallery({
 		'userID':'cbrisbois@gmail.com',